 Collaborative-Based - where the recommendations are based on previous ratings of (similar) users to (similar) items, with the assumption that users who agreed in the past on item ratings are likely to agree again in the future.

-Hybrid systems – the combination of Content-Based and Collaborative-Base those systems based the recommendation
+Hybrid systems – the combination of Content-Based and Collaborative-Base based the recommendation

-but most of those system are need to obtain user profile for their recommendation ,some of those system are an application of a particular type of Knowledge Discovery in Databases (KDD) (Fayyad et al. 1996) technique how investigate the useable database for discovery the “best option” for the recommendation. in this paper we will not analysis or extend at this matter , instead we will focused on collecting stage and discuss on ways to obtaining their internal database also we offer different solution for obtaining the database and analysis in different approach by using graph’s .
+but most of those system are need to obtain user profile for their recommendation ,some of those system are an application of a particular type of Knowledge Discovery in Databases (KDD) (Fayyad et al. [1996]) technique how investigate the useable database for discovery the “best option” for the recommendation. in this paper we will not analysis or extend at this matter , instead we will focused on collecting stage and discuss on ways to obtaining their internal database also we offer different solution for obtaining the database and analysis in different approach by using graph’s .

 Graphs as data structures

-Something general about graphs
+Graph is a representation of a set of objects where some pairs of the objects are connected by links The interconnected objects are represented by mathematical abstractions called vertices, and the links that connect some pairs of vertices are called edges (Wikipedia ).

-<need to add>
+The Implementation graph as data structures is common and has many aspects, the main advantage of deploying graph in computerize system is the abilities to analyze in automatic format.
+Used graph is to reduce analysis of source-target implantation based on web linked hierarchy (MapReduce problem ) (Dean & Ghemawat [2004] ) .

 Social networks

-Social networks have been with us since 1997 (the first one was sixDegreee.com) , social networks site (SNS) have successfully change worldwide communication they gave personal user the ability to reach any user in the world , SNS site attracted millions of users, many of whom have integrated these sites into their daily practices.
-As of this writing, there are hundreds of SNSs, with various technological affordances, supporting a wide range of interests and practices (for example Facebook) those abilities cause to SNS the basic ability to connect between separate type of population using SNS users ,danah m boyd and nicole elision (2007) rise the fact the SNS can provide rich sources of naturalistic behavioral data.
-Profile and linkage data from SNSs can be gathered either through the use of automated collection techniques or through datasets provided directly from the company, enabling network analysis researchers to explore large-scale patterns of friending, usage, and other visible indicators (Hogan, in press), and continuing an analysis trend that started with examinations of blogs and other websites .
+Social networks have been with us since 1997 (the first one was sixDegrees.com) , social networks site (SNS) have successfully change worldwide communication they gave personal user the ability to reach any user in the world , SNS site attracted millions of users, many of whom have integrated these sites into their daily practices.
+As of this writing, there are hundreds of SNSs, with various technological affordances, supporting a wide range of interests and practices (for example Facebook) those abilities cause to SNS the basic ability to connect between separate type of population using SNS users ,(danah m boyd and nicole elision [2007]) rise the fact the SNS can provide rich sources of naturalistic behavioral data.
+Profile and linkage data from SNSs can be gathered either through the use of automated collection techniques or through datasets provided directly from the company, enabling network analysis researchers to explore large-scale patterns of friending, usage, and other visible indicators(Hogan, B ), and continuing an analysis trend that started with examinations of blogs and other websites .